CALCRIM No. 925. Battery Causing Serious Bodily Injury (Pen. Code, §§ 242, 243(d))

 suffered was a serious bodily injury, use the second bracketed paragraph.

-Give the final bracketed paragraph if indirect touching is an issue.
+Give the bracketed paragraph on indirect touching if relevant.

 AUTHORITY